Montainproductions/Java-2P03-Assignemnts/README.md

 ## Assignment 4

 This final assignment has to do with graphs where I need to go through a list of drugs and 2 different 2d matrixes to find which drugs are connected to other drugs and place them in their own module ID value.
 After this I am meant to make a new array and pair of matrixes that are part of a specific module group which I am meant to then find the shortest path between two drugs either using a Breadth first search or Dijkstra algorithm depending on if I need to search in the unweighted or weighted matrix.

+For the marks I lost it had to do with not having worked and uploaded a satisfactory MSTPrim method, meanwhile the FindShortestPath method for both the weighted and unweighted wasnt complete enough for the TAs to give me points towards my final grade.

+Final grade - 8.5/12 - 70.83%